azdavis/millet/docs/tokens.md

 Separate arms in a matcher, constructors in a datatype, or cases in a `fun`.

-Note that a leading `|` for the first case is not allowed.
+Note that a leading `|` before the first item is not allowed.

 ```sml
 val describe = fn